thyronea/ai1Health/README.txt

 AI1 Health: Powered By AI1 System (Former DLi)

 To Do:
-- Prevent the use of other combo vax (stick to the same one)
+- Prevent the use of other combo vax (stick to the same one.
+Use administer_hib as a reference)
 - IZ History - Limit combo vax to 1 (currently showing multiple records)
 - Create a waiting list sign-up
 - Design Favicon (title)